AaltoSciComp/scicomp-docs/triton/tut/storage.rst

 Local disks
 ^^^^^^^^^^^
 Local disks are on each node separately.
 For the fastest IOs with single-node jobs.
 It is cleaned up after job is finished.
+Since 2019, things have gotten a bit more complicated since our newest (skl) nodes don't have local disks.

 See the :doc:`Compute
 node local drives <../usage/localstorage>` page for further details and script